aerogear/aerogear-unifiedpush-server/website/docs/variants/webpush.md

 ---
 id: webpush
-title: Configuring a WebPush Variant
+title: WebPush Variant
 ---

  The following step-by-step guide gives you an introduction on how to use the _AeroGear UnifiedPush Server_ for sending _Web Push Notifications_ to your web application.

-### Create WebPush Variants
+## Create WebPush Variants

  Before you can create a _WebPush Variant_ with the _UnifiedPush Server_ you need to get your VAPID Keys (see [The Web Push Protocol](https://developers.google.com/web/fundamentals/push-notifications/web-push-protocol) for details).